6 Tips to Improve and Track Welding Productivity | MillerWelds

 Several of these welding technologies, including the capability for complete control of parameters at the weld joint provided by ArcReach technology and Wireless Interface Control, help improve jobsite safety.

-Out of 5,333 worker fatalities in private industry in 2019, 1,061 or about 20% were in construction, according to the Occupational Safety and Health Administration.
-Falls were the leading cause of deaths in construction in 2019.
+Out of 5,486 worker fatalities in private industry in 2022, about 20% were in construction, according to the Bureau of Labor Statistics (BLS).
+Falls were the leading cause of deaths in construction in 2022.
 Technology that reduces the number of trips welders must make on a crowded jobsite to change parameters ultimately reduces slip, trip and fall hazards.

 Improving jobsite productivity

-As a skilled labor shortage impacts the industry and competition for contracts intensifies, contractors can use some best practices — along with more productive welding processes and new technologies — to help improve productivity, safety and quality.
+As a skilled labor shortage impacts the industry and competition for contracts intensifies, contractors can implement welding best practices — along with more productive welding processes and new technologies — to help improve productivity, safety and quality.

 Published: